uploadcare/uploadcare-ruby/README.md

 }
 ```

-A copy becomes a separate file with its own UUID and attributes.
+Once the procedure is complete, a copy would be a separate file
+with its own UUID and attributes.

+`#internal_copy` can optionally be used with the options hash argument.
-The only (optional) argument this method takes is an options hash.
-Available options are:
+The available options are:

 - *store*

+  By default a copy is created without “storing”.
+  Which means it will be deleted within a 24-hour period.
+  You can make your output copy permanent by passing the
-  By default copy is being created unstored, so it will be deleted within 24 hours.
-To create a stored copy pass `store: true` option to `#internal_copy` method.
+  `store: true` option to the `#internal_copy` method.

   Example: